vorsv/DearDiary/README.md

 # Dear Diary

-A digital diary application with emotion recognition and personalized support.
+A digital diary application with emotion recognition and personalized support, featuring Japanese-inspired wisdom and aesthetics.

 ## Features

 - Emotion recognition using Natural Language Processing
-- Personalized support and encouraging messages
+- Personalized support and encouraging messages with Japanese wisdom
 - Goal setting and tracking
 - Privacy-focused with end-to-end encryption
 - User-friendly interface with accessibility features